oprypin/mkdocs/docs/user-guide/configuration.md

 >
 > #### locale
 >
 > A code representing the language of your site.
-See [Localizing your theme]
+See [Displaying themes in other languages]
 > for details.
 >
 > #### custom_dir